 Uveitis is an inflammation of the part of the eye called the uvea.
 The uvea sits just behind the white outer layer of the eye (sclera).
 Uveitis causes pain and sensitivity to light.
 Often the eye gets red.
 Vision may become blurred.
 You may see spots floating in your eye.
-Uveitis can affect one or both eyes.
-It needs treatment right away, or it can damage your vision.
+Uveitis can affect 1 or both eyes.
+It needs treatment right away to control the inflammation and preserve your sight.
 Your eye doctor will prescribe medication.
 This will relieve your pain and other symptoms.
 You may also need to be treated for any condition that caused the uveitis.

 Relieving the Symptoms